damonyoungcc/english-interview/README.md

 ## 3.What do you know about Rakuten?

 Yes, I know that Rakuten is one of the major tech companies in Japan.
-It started as an e-commerce platform, now it offers many services like mobile networks, payments, and a points system.
-I use Rakuten pay and points all the time,
+It started as an e-commerce platform, now it offers many services like mobile networks, payments, and a points system.I use Rakuten pay and points all the time

-I think Rakuten's business is very broad and deeply connected to people's daily lives. which creates strong user loyalty. and I admire Rakuten's international environment and Rakuten shugi, keep optimistic and proactive.
+I think Rakuten's business is very broad and deeply connected to people's daily lives.which creates strong user loyalty.

+I admire Rakuten's international environment and Rakuten shugi, keep optimistic and proactive.
 It's very impressive.
 That's what I konw about Rakuten so far.

 ## 4. Why do you want to work at Rakuten? firm
 I’ve actually wanted to apply for a job at Rakuten for a long time.
 I also have many friends working there, and they all speak very highly of Rakuten.

 I really like Rakuten's international environment and enjoy working with people from different backgrounds.
 I have experience in the e-commerce and banking industries.
 I believe my skills and experience make me a great match for this job description.
 That's why I want to work at Rakuten.

 ## 5. What do you think are your strengths?